 - 100 points required for lodgement of assessment.

 - Adequate English language numeracy and literacy skills.
 If not, please contact us.
 We can help.

-- Reasonable health fit for this work.
+- Reasonable health fit for rigging work.

 - You must advise us of any health issues that may place you or others at risk.
-This will not preclude your enrolment, but will allow us to determine appropriate adjustments to your training and physical activities.
+This will not preclude your enrolment but, will allow us to determine appropriate adjustments to your training and physical activities.